CrowdSorcerer/crowdsource-smart-home-site/content/en/docs/api/export.md

 Parameter definitions:

-- **format** (*required*): the case insensitive strings representing the dataset's output formats, which can be one of the following supported formats:
+- **formats** (*required*): the case insensitive strings representing the dataset's output formats, which can be one of the following supported formats:
   - JSON (recommended)
   - XML
   - CSV